Year of Publication

 Digital Object Identifier (DOI)

 Mensah, Richard K., "CONSTRUCTING A MEASURE TO ASSESS THE PERCEIVED BENEFITS OF FACULTY-TO-FACULTY MENTORING PROGRAMS: APPLYING A RASCH MEASUREMENT THEORY FOR CALIBRATION AND ITEM INVESTIGATION" (2016).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 11.